-Have an immediate question about the MS in Lifestyle Management & Disease Prevention program?
+Have an immediate question about the MS in Nutrition Sciences, LMDP Track?
 You might find it in our “Frequently Asked Questions” section.

-What is the cost of the LMDP track in Nutrition Sciences?
+What is the cost of the MS in Nutrition Sciences, LMDP Track?

-Will I be a Registered Dietitian after completion of this track?
+Will I be a Registered Dietitian Nutritionist (RDN) after completion of this track?

-Although the LMDP track in Nutrition Sciences does not qualify you to become a Registered Dietitian, this track provides you the opportunity to gain the knowledge and professional skills to apply nutrition for physical activity and disease prevention.
+Although the MS in Nutrition Sciences, LMDP Track does not qualify you to become a Registered Dietitian Nutritionist, this track provides you the opportunity to gain the knowledge and professional skills to apply nutrition for physical activity and disease prevention.
 You will also, gain an in-depth understanding of nutritional biochemistry, gain skills to practice basic nutrition education of the public, and the opportunity to plan community interventions to promote health throughout the lifespan.

-Am I able to work full time while enrolled in the LMDP program?
+Am I able to work full time while enrolled in the MS in Nutrition Sciences, LMDP Track?

-The LMDP is a non-thesis track, comprised of 36 credit hours of study.
+The MS in Nutrition Sciences, LMDP is a non-thesis track, comprised of 36 credit hours of study.
 A full time student will complete the program in 4 semesters.
 However, part-time enrollment is allowed.
 The LMDP program is provided entirely online to allow flexibility for students who have other obligations.